Is Super Therm Insulation or Paint?

 Clearly there are all types of heat resistant paints in the market from white to hollow spheres, but all have limits to performance as with all insulation materials.
 I don’t believe you are arguing that standard insulation materials do not have limitations.

-You have been sent professional testing results to review as requested, and I decided to send showing three tests for heat load from the Florida DOE specialist and the test for coatings required by FTC for performance .
+You have been sent professional testing results to review as requested, and I decided to send showing three tests for heat load from the Florida DOE specialist.
 If you have problems with ASTM results, professional labs and engineers doing testing, there will be nothing more to offer on this blog.

 I was checking to find open minds with discussion.
 My making the statement of comparison with standard insulation materials was prompted by your continued demand for proof of comparison.
 When you get comments on comparison from areas you don’t like, you claim it cuts into my “cred”.
 I could claim the same, but this is not where I want to go with this discussion.